sudao-he/sudao-he.github.io/_pages/includes/others.md

  **Journal Reviewer**
+- *Journal of Computing in Civil Engineering*
+- *Journal of Vibration and Control*
+- *ISA Transactions*
+- *IEEE Transactions on Industrial Informatics*
+- *IEEE Transactions on Automation Science and Engineering*
 - *IEEE Transactions on Neural Networks and Learning Systems*
 - *IEEE Transactions on Instrumentation and Measurement*
 - *IEEE/CAA Journal of Automatica Sinica*
-- *Journal of Vibration and Control*
-- *ISA Transactions*
-- *IEEE Transactions on Industrial Informatics*